DjangoBK/MML-classification/CompteRendu.md

 # Benchmark
-Now that the compiler and our performance saving system are working, we can compare teh results of all the algorithm.
+Now that the compiler and our performance saving system are working, we can compare the results of all the algorithm.
 We chose the accuracy as metrics and the execution time.
 The idea to chose the best one is to keep a good accuracy while reducing the execution time.
 ## Framework
 ![algo Decision Tree](https://github.com/DjangoBK/MML-classification/blob/master/capture_Histogramme/algo_DT.PNG)
 ![algo Logistic Regression](https://github.com/DjangoBK/MML-classification/blob/master/capture_Histogramme/algo_LR.PNG)